Nationwide SmartRide is a usage-based insurance program that uses telematics technology to track and reward safe drivers.

 In New York, only the device-based version of the program is available, and the performance discount maxes out at 25%.

 In California, only the device-based version of the program is available, and the participation and the performance discount max out at 5% and 15%, respectively.

 Additionally, Nationwide guarantees that your insurance rates will not increase if you use SmartRide.
 While most usage-based insurance programs come with this guarantee, not all do.
 This means that you can feel confident adding SmartRide to your policy, even if you're not an especially good or safe driver, since the worst that can happen is that you don't receive a performance discount at all.

 Nationwide says the average SmartRide discount is 22%, but discounts can range from 0% to 40%.
 Only about 10% of all participants receive the full 40% discount.

-Users can choose between the device and the mobile app version of the program.
-Alternatively, if they drive certain connected cars, they can have their driving data collected via the data communication module (DCM) installed in the car.
+You can track your driving through the mobile app or a plug-in device.
+And if you drive a connected car, you can have your driving data collected through the data communication module (DCM) installed in the car.

 Nationwide SmartRide mobile app

 The Nationwide SmartRide mobile app uses your phone to monitor how you drive and award you insurance discounts.
 This app is separate from the standard Nationwide app, so you can't set up regular payments, pay your bill or store your insurance card on your phone using the SmartRide app.
 For that, you'll need to download the Nationwide mobile insurance app instead.

 If you decide to use the app version, contact your insurance agent to enroll your policy.
 You'll immediately receive a 10% participation discount for enrolling in the program.
 Download the app, make sure location services are turned on and drive as you usually would, confirming the trips you take in the app.
 Continue to check the app to review driving feedback from Nationwide, to see your estimated discount and to check how much longer you have to drive.